 Tel: +44 20 7882 7298

 The MRes Finance requires one year of full-time study.

-In Semester 2, MRes students register for two of the following 15-credit option modules (not necessarily all offered each year):
+In Semester 2, MRes students register for two15-credit modules from the following list:

 - ECOM110 Advanced Topics in Econometrics